Yvonne De Carlo: 1967–1973: Stage appearances and Follies

+Theatrical agent Ruth Webb presented De Carlo to Hal Prince, Stephen Sondheim, and Michael Bennett when they were searching for actors for their musical Follies.
+Webb believed De Carlo was ideal for the leading female role and helped her audition for it, but De Carlo felt she was not the right actress to play a "sophisticated society type."
+Several weeks later, De Carlo met again with Prince, Sondheim, and Bennett, who told her that they had enjoyed her audition and decided to write a new character, Carlotta Campion, especially for her.
+Carlotta is a former showgirl who attends a final reunion at her former workplace, a theater scheduled for demolition.
+The first song Sondheim wrote for De Carlo, "Oh Boy, Can That Boy Fox-trot", was dropped after the show's first road performance.
+Inspired by the "warm quality" of De Carlo's audition, Sondheim wrote a new song titled "I'm Still Here".
+Follies opened on Broadway at the Winter Garden Theatre on April 4, 1971 and ran for 522 performances, closing on July 1, 1972.

 In October 1972, De Carlo arrived in Australia to replace Cyd Charisse in Michael Edgley's production of No, No, Nanette.
 Her opening night was on November 6, 1972, at Her Majesty's Theatre in Melbourne.
 The show moved on to Adelaide, Sydney, and then to several New Zealand cities.
 It closed in the fall of 1973, and De Carlo returned to the United States.

 In late 1973 and early 1974, she starred in a production of Ben Bagley's Decline and Fall of the Entire World as Seen Through the Eyes of Cole Porter in San Diego.
 In May 1975, she starred in the San Bernardino Civic Light Opera's production of Applause at the California Theatre of the Performing Arts.
 The San Bernardino Sun described her performance as "brilliant" and wrote, "a packed house watched Yvonne De Carlo give a new dimension to Margo Channing, a part she was playing for the first time, but nonetheless, a part she was very well suited for."

-Later career (1974–1995)
+1974–1995: Horror movies and final roles

-De Carlo appeared in The Girl on the Late, Late Show (1974), The Mark of Zorro (1974), Arizona Slim (1974), The Intruder (1975), Blazing Stewardesses (1975), It Seemed Like a Good Idea at the Time (1975), Black Fire (1975), and La casa de las sombras (1976).
+De Carlo appeared in The Girl on the Late, Late Show (1974), The Mark of Zorro (1974), Arizona Slim (1974), The Intruder (1975), It Seemed Like a Good Idea at the Time (1975), Black Fire (1975), and La casa de las sombras (1976)..
+Independent producer Sam Sherman hired her for a leading role in Blazing Stewardesses (1975); despite its provocative title, it was a revival of 1940s westerns and co-starred former cowboy heroes Robert Livingston and Don "Red" Barry.
+De Carlo pre-recorded the vocal for an original song.

 She continued to appear on stage, notably in Dames at Sea, Barefoot in the Park and The Sound of Music.